girma336/girma336/README.md

 - 👯 I have a Bachelor's degree in `Electrical and Computer Engineering`.
 - 🤔 I am currently open to an internship or new job opportunity.
 - 💬 Ask me about web development.
+- If you like my project, please give it a star.

 ## 🌐 Socials: